mapbender/mapbender-starter/CONTRIBUTING.md

 ## Modules

-Special builds can be created that exclude subsets of Mapbender functionality.
+Special builds can be created to exclude subsets of Mapbender functionalities.
-This allows for smaller custom builds when the builder is certain that those parts of Mapbender are not being used.
+This allows the benefits of smaller own builds, if the builder is certain that those parts of Mapbender are not used.
-For example, an app that only used map view and did not need [Digitizer] functionality.
+For example, an app that only used map view, must have no [ Digitizer ] functionality.

-In the future release any module may be excluded except for core.
+In the future release, each module can be excluded with the exception of the core.

-In the past development bundles was a part of git [submodules].
+In the past development the bundles were part of the git [submodules].
-Now the days each module should be own git repository and reuse the same directory structure.
+Currently, each module should be a separate Git repository reusing the same directory structure.

 ### Rules

-It's _important_ to follow the rules:
+It is _important_ to follow the following rules:

 Each module is:

-* Is git repository
+* git repository
-* Is symfony bundle
+* symfony bundle
-* Is mapbender bundle
+* mapbender bundle
-* Is composer library (has composer definition)
+* composer library (has composer definition)

 Each module should have: